Frequently asked questions

 If you are an individual or club who has had Support for Sport funding agreed via your local Governing Body of Sport, then please contact your local Governing Body of Sport for the information that they require from you to process your claim.
 You will need to keep all receipts and invoices for everything you wish to claim for to ensure the claim can be processed.
 Isle of Man Sport do not accept claims for support from individuals or clubs directly and these must come through the local Governing Body of Sport.

-If you are a local Governing Body of Sport, you can download a claim form here.
+If you are a local Governing Body of Sport, you can download a claim form under the relevant year on the Support for Sport page.
 This claim form needs to be completed including the relevant reference from your Priorities and Objectives submission and all associated documents, receipts and invoices to evidence the claim before it can be paid.
 Please read our IOM Sport Claiming Guidelines prior to submitting any claims.
 If you need help completing the claim form or have a query around the claims process, please do not hesitate to contact Louise via email or phone (01624 651572).
 Once complete, you can send your claim to Louise via email or post it to us at the below address: